Making a difference locally

 Will you partner with us?

-In the fall of 2015, PGC launched a fundraising initiative to raise $400,000 to build a sports facility for the Mully Children’s Family children to use for basketball, volleyball, gymnastics, karate, and indoor soccer.
+Two years ago, PGC launched a fundraising initiative to build a sports facility for the Mully Children’s Family children to use for basketball, volleyball, gymnastics, karate, and indoor soccer.

-The first two phases are already complete and the final phase (adding the roof and the floor) will start in the coming months once the phase three funds have been raised.
+The first two phases are already complete and the final phase (adding the roof and the floor) will start in the coming months once the remaining funds have been raised.

 WHERE THE DREAM BEGAN